Innovation-Web-3-0-Blockchain/Arbitrage-Bot/README.md

 node bot.js
 ```

+Please see our [Arbitrage Bot Project Documentations](./Arbitrage-Bot-Project-Documentations/Trading-Bot-Functions-Explanation.md) for a detailed explanation of the functions of the trading bot.

 ## Trigger the Arbitrage

 Because we forked the Ethereum mainnet, the state of the blockchain is frozen at the moment that it got forked so the state doesn't get updated.
-We need to manipulate the price of the token that gets traded against to trigger the bot to execute the arbitrage trade.
+We need to manipulate the price of the token that gets traded against in order to trigger the bot to execute an arbitrage trade.

-**Note:** This only manipulates token price in your local blockchain not on the actual one.

 Open a new command line window then use the following command to trigger the arbitrage: